Operation Branchform

 Operation Branchform was a Police Scotland investigation into fundraising fraud in the Scottish National Party (SNP) that was launched in July 2021 and concluded in March 2025.
-The investigation concerned allegations that £666,953 raised by the SNP since 2017 specifically to campaign for independence in a proposed second Scottish independence referendum was in part improperly spent on other activities.
-Operation Branchform precipitated the resignation of Nicola Sturgeon as SNP leader and First Minister of Scotland in 2023, and resulted in the prosecution of Sturgeon's husband and former SNP chief executive Peter Murrell for embezzlement in 2025.
+The investigation initially concerned allegations that £666,953 raised by the SNP since 2017 specifically to campaign in a proposed second Scottish independence referendum was in part improperly spent on other activities.
+Operation Branchform uncovered extensive embezzlement perpetrated between 2010 and 2022 by Peter Murrell, former SNP chief executive and husband of former party leader and First Minister of Scotland Nicola Sturgeon, for which he was imprisoned in 2026.

 Described as "the highest-profile scandal of the Scottish devolution era", Operation Branchform lasted for nearly four years, covered the tenures of three First Ministers and two Chief Constables of Police Scotland, and ultimately cost almost £2.7 million.
-The investigation saw the highly-publicised arrests of Peter Murrell, Nicola Sturgeon, and SNP treasurer Colin Beattie.
+The investigation was widely believed to have precipitated the resignation of Nicola Sturgeon as SNP leader and First Minister, and saw the highly publicised arrests of Murrell, Sturgeon, and SNP treasurer Colin Beattie in 2023.
 Media coverage of Operation Branchform and perceived delays in bringing the case to a conclusion led both the SNP's supporters and its opponents to claim that the investigation had been politicised.
 In March 2025, Police Scotland concluded their investigations into Sturgeon and Beattie, with no charges being filed against them.
-Murrell was charged with embezzlement and appeared in court for the first time on 20 March 2025.
+Murrell was charged with embezzlement that month, and admitted to embezzling funds worth £400,000 at the High Court on 25 May 2026.
+On 23 June 2026, Murrell was sentenced to five years and three months in prison.

+The missing ring-fenced referendum fund that prompted the police investigation into the SNP's finances remains largely unaccounted for, with the SNP admitting in 2026 that it had been spent on routine party activities.
+SNP figures who raised initial concerns over the party's finances have called for further investigations into what they describe as a lack of transparency and effective governance within the party that enabled Murrell's thefts.
+The Scottish media and opposition politicians have questioned why the police and Crown Office chose not to bring prosecutions related to the disappearance of the ring-fenced fund.
+The SNP leadership has rejected calls for further inquiries into the actions of the party, police, and Crown Office in the case, insisting that the party was the victim of criminality and that Murrell acted alone.